101 Cooking For Two

 4. Bake

-Bake at 375ยฐF for about 40 minutes, until golden brown and bubbling.
-Let it cool slightly before serving.
+Bake at 375°F for about 40 minutes, until the topping is golden and the filling is bubbling at the edges.
+Cool 10–15 minutes before serving.

 Save this recipe!